• Home

 example of wrapping Christmas tree lights from the top

-Weave the strings of lights in vertical waves in 12” heights while moving around the tree horizontally, then choose the most prominent branches to wrap the lights around to make sure the strand is secure.
+Weave the strings of lights in vertical waves or zig zag style in 12” heights while moving around the tree horizontally, then choose the most prominent branches to wrap the lights around to make sure the strand is secure.
 You do not need to wrap every branch.

 One thing to consider is when using a variety of brand new lights or have strands from different manufacturers – the colors and brightness of the bulbs may look different – if this is the case, make sure to place similar strands evenly around the tree.
-If not, one part of your tree may look different, either in color or intensity.
+If not, spots or a section on your tree may look different, either in color or light intensity.

 finished Christmas tree lit with colorful lights

-As you string the lights on the tree – do the “squint test” to bring the lights into focus.
+To make sure you are spacing the lights evenly on the Christmas tree – do the “squint test” to bring the lights into focus as you look at the tree.
 It creates a bokeh effect when you squint.

 bokeh effect from squinting at Christmas tree lights